torchbox/heroku-cloudflare-app-domain/README.md

 To trigger the hook, send a `GET` request to `/hooks/trigger`.
 The webhook is protected by a token, which can be set using `$WEBHOOK_TOKEN`, and should be sent in the `X-Webhook-Token` header.

 To run in a loop instead of a webhook, set `$INTERVAL` in the container.

+Alternatively, it's possible to run on Heroku using its [scheduler](https://devcenter.heroku.com/articles/scheduler).
+Just add a job for `/app/main.py`, and stop the web processes.